Summer EBT: Food Benefits for Eligible Children During the Summer Months

 Receiving Summer EBT will not affect your family or child's immigration status.

-The main issuance of Summer EBT benefits occurred on Saturday, June 22, 2024.
-With the help of the Wisconsin Department of Public Instruction (DPI) and the Department of Children and Families (DCF), the Wisconsin Department of Health Services (DHS) identified almost 425,000 eligible children throughout Wisconsin.
-In total, DHS issued over $50 million to about 235,000 eligible families that we had information for.
+The final systematic issuance of Summer EBT benefits for 2024 occurred on Saturday, September 21, 2024.
+With the help of the Wisconsin Department of Public Instruction (DPI) and the Wisconsin Department of Children and Families (DCF), the Wisconsin Department of Health Services (DHS) identified over 450,000 eligible children throughout Wisconsin.
+In total, DHS was able to issue over $54 million to about 248,000 eligible families across the state.

 This webpage will be updated with information about Summer EBT in 2025 as it becomes available.